bioinf2019/RNA_Tools/README.md

 ![](/images/runnig_the_script_001.png)

 Then you will have the Python script unzipped.
-To runn it you just need to **Double clic** on the script and it will run.
+To runn it you just need to **Double click** on the script and it will run.

 ![](/images/runnig_the_script_002.png)